Moegamat-Tauriq-Osman/Task-Management-App/README.md

 ## 🧾 Additional Documentation Inside the Code

-To ensure clarity and maintainability, the following commenting practices have been used throughout the codebase:

 - **PHPDoc-style comments** (`/** */`)
   Placed above all functions and classes to describe their purpose, parameters, return values, and any relevant annotations.